 Karapoti is one of few events with a complete history of results for every year.
 Check out the links below for results right back to the first in 1986.
 Recent years even have a downloadable certificate next to your result...

-At Karapoti we like to give credit across all age and gender, so we have race records from pro-elite right out to 70+, single speed, retro, tandems, uni-cycles, youngest and eldest finishers, and even the most punctures.
+At Karapoti we like to give credit across all age and gender, so we have race records from pro-elite right out to 70+, single speed, retro, tandems, uni-cycles, youngest and eldest finishers and winners, and even the most punctures.

 In 2014 great conditions and a fast course saw Cantabrian Anton Cooper and Upper Hutt's own Kim Hurst become the fastest all-time.
-But there are impressive benchmarks across every category...
+But there are impressive benchmarks across every category you can think of...
 Click Here.

 Check out the fastest 20 rides among both men and women...
 Click Here.